Choose another writer in this calendar:

 Inspired by the magazine Amazing Stories, he wrote from 1930 to 1939 almost exclusively for the American pulp magazines.
 Among his early works was 'Words to Barter', which appeared in Wonder Stories in 1931.
-His short stories from this period, signed as John Beynon Harris, were assembled as Wanderers of Time (1973).
+His short fiction from this period, signed as John Beynon Harris, were assembled as Wanderers of Time (1973).
 The title story originally appeared in Wonder Stories and was reprinted as a separate pamphlet.
 'The Lost Machine' (1932), one of Wyndham's most anthologized works, which was published first in Amazing Stories, is a predecessor to Isaac Asimov's robot tales.
 Its narrator is a machine from Mars, lost on the third planet, the earth.
 "I know what it is to be an intelligent machine in a world of madness," the visitor concludes before dissolving itself.

 Wyndham's first novel, The Secret People (1935), came out in a serialized from in the English magazine Passing Show, and then as a book under the pseudonym John Beynon.
 Set in the Sahara, where part of the desert has been flooded, the story tells of hero and heroine, who find in subterranean caves a race of pigmies.
 The "submerged nation" theme was derived from Wells's famous novel The Time Machine (1895).
 Another Wells' novel which influenced Wyndham was War of the Worlds (1898).
 Planet Plane (1936), Wyndham's second serial, was a space opera about the first flight to Mars, where the Martians are a dying species.
 Foul Play Suspected (1935) differed from his other works – it was a detective story.